raghav-22/raghav-22/README.md

 ## Hi there 👋

+Motivated AI and Data Science Engineer, with hands-on experience in building machine learning models and extracting actionable insights from data, aiming to contribute to innovative, data-driven solutions

 <!--
 **raghav-22/raghav-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.